jitsi/lib-jitsi-meet/doc/API.md

         - PASSWORD_REQUIRED - passed when the connection to the server failed.
 You should try to authenticate with password.
         - CONNECTION_ERROR - indicates connection failures.
         - OTHER_ERROR - all other errors
+    3. track
+        - GENERAL - generic getUserMedia-related error.
+        - UNSUPPORTED_RESOLUTION - getUserMedia-related error, indicates that requested video resolution is not supported by camera.
+        - PERMISSION_DENIED - getUserMedia-related error, indicates that user denied permission to share requested device.
+        - NOT_FOUND - getUserMedia-related error, indicates that requested device was not found.
+        - CONSTRAINT_FAILED - getUserMedia-related error, indicates that some of requested constraints in getUserMedia call were not satisfied.
+        - TRACK_IS_DISPOSED - an error which indicates that track has been already disposed and cannot be longer used.
+        - TRACK_MUTE_UNMUTE_IN_PROGRESS - an error which indicates that track is currently in progress of muting or unmuting itself.
+        - CHROME_EXTENSION_GENERIC_ERROR - generic error for jidesha extension for Chrome.
+        - CHROME_EXTENSION_USER_CANCELED - an error which indicates that user canceled screen sharing window selection dialog in jidesha extension for Chrome.
+        - CHROME_EXTENSION_INSTALLATION_ERROR - an error which indicates that the jidesha extension for Chrome is failed to install.
+        - FIREFOX_EXTENSION_NEEDED - An error which indicates that the jidesha extension for Firefox is needed to proceed with screen sharing, and that it is not installed.

 * ```JitsiMeetJS.logLevels``` - object with the log levels:
     1. TRACE
     2. DEBUG